FusionBrah/Discord-app/README.md

      DISCORD_TOKEN=your_discord_token_here
      GEMINI_API_KEY=your_gemini_api_key_here
      TENOR_API_KEY=your_tenor_api_key_here
+     OWNER_ID=your_discord_user_id_here
      ```
+   - `OWNER_ID` is the Discord user ID of the bot owner.
+This can be used to restrict certain commands or actions to only the owner, or for bot identification purposes.
    - The `.env` file is already in `.gitignore` and will not be tracked by git.
 3. **User history:**
    - The file `user_history.json` is used to store conversation history for each user.
 This file is ignored by git (see `.gitignore`) and will not be included when you clone the repository.